 I’m sure this surprised you!
 Seriously though, usually the best order is to arrange these next subsections in the order that you have decided to present the data.
 This isn’t a hard and fast rule, if you can make the methods shorter/easier to digest by doing it in a different order do that.
 But usually, it will help the reader if they know roughly where to look.

-Big tip #8 – Nail the stats and analysis section
+- Big tip #8 – Nail down the stats and analysis section

 Right this is important!
 I’ve marked lots of MRes and undergraduate project reports and the data analysis and statistics section(s) of the methods are usually the areas with the biggest problems!
 I’ll deal with them separately: